 Fellows will work alongside Galt co-founder Barry Patel, Pharm.D.
 (Class of '92).
 Dr. Patel co-founded his own pharmaceutical outcomes research and education company, Total Therapeutic Management (TTM), along with another Mercer graduate in 1995, and successfully sold the company to Indegene Lifesystems in 2013.
 His latest venture, Galt Pharmaceuticals, is co-founded with fellow Mercer graduate, William Smith, Pharm.D.
 (Class of '88), to further develop approved drugs for unmet health care needs, while commercializing them for current needs through a unique distribution model that relies exclusively on independent pharmacies.

-Applications from candidates with a Pharm.D. degree or a graduate degree in outcomes research are sought for the 2018-2019 cycle.
-Candidates should send their curriculum vitae and a cover letter to Dr. Samuel Peasah at email@example.com.
+Applications from candidates with a Pharm.D. degree or a graduate degree in outcomes research are sought for the July 2018 - June 2019 cycle.
+Candidates should send their curriculum vitae and a cover letter by Feb.
+9, 2018, to Dr. Peasah at email@example.com.
+Qualified candidates will be contacted for interviews in March.